strike-digital/strike-digital.github.io/site/content/post/001_online_presence/index.md

 Nevertheless, LinkedIn is also *the* place to go if you want to network with people in a professional setting, and as a result it is also the "social media" most likely to get your hired.
 Connections are best made in person, so attending in person events such as animation festivals, conferences and clubs is a great way to make more.
 Unfortunately though, this involves socialising, something which animators are not reknowned for.

-Make sure to never show any signs of weakness; negativity and humanity are not desirable traits in a worker, and as such are punished by the LinkedIn algorithm.
-Make sure to always put a positive spin on things; you weren't "made redundant due to job cuts", you're "starting a new and exciting chapter of your life without employment".
+When posting on LinkedIn make sure to never show any signs of weakness; negativity and humanity are not desirable traits in an employee, and as such are punished by the LinkedIn algorithm.
+Make sure to always put a positive spin on things; you weren't "made redundant due to job cuts", you're "starting an exciting chapter of your life without employment".

 That being said, you should be careful not to get too sucked into the LinkedIn way of thinking, as people can smell a LinkedIn goblin from a mile away.
 These individuals are characterised by those who exclusively talk to the most "influential" people in a room in the hopes of boosting their popularity, and who unironically use phrases like "lets circle back on that", "I'd love to mind meld with you sometime" and "Just to make sure we're in alignment on the deliverable, I'd like to double-click with you later so we can ideate on how to close this loop".